Written by Donald E. Sheppard

 Elvas continues, "He (DeSoto) came to a deserted village, without corn called Tutelpinco (Arkansas Post; the French would find it and establish an outpost there 141 years later).
 Near it was a lake which emptied into the river (the Mississippi River) and had a strong current and force of water..."

 That lake, today's Dismal Swamp is on the Arkansas River.
 Snow runoff from the Ozark Mountains floods it in March, causing it to swell.
-When the nearby Mississippi River floods in June the flow through Dismal Swamp reverses, flooding the Arkansas River upstream.
+When the nearby Mississippi River floods in May the flow through Dismal Swamp reverses, flooding the Arkansas River upstream.
 The French selected Arkansas Post because America's great rivers' waters, from the Mississippi, Ohio, Missouri, Tennessee, Cumberland, Illinois, Wabash, Arkansas and White Rivers, all flow near it.
-The French traded by canoe on those rivers, as did Native Americans before them, from that same place.
+The French traded by canoe on those rivers, as did Native Americans before them, from Arkansas Post.

 "...As five Christians, accompanied by a captain whom the governor had sent, were crossing it (the Arkansas River below Arkansas Post) in a canoe, the canoe overturned.
 Some caught hold of it and others of trees which were in the lake.
 One (man) was drowned there.
 The governor went (west) for a day along the lake looking for a crossing place, but he did not find it all that day nor any road leading from any other direction (the Arkansas River gets very wide in March).
 Returning at night to the town, he found two peaceful Indians who showed him the crossing and the road (a navigable waterway) he must take.
 Reed frames and rafts were made from the houses, on which they crossed the lake..." into today's Pendleton.

-"They marched for three days (crossing the lake and moving westward) and reached a town of the district of Nilco, called Tianto..." beyond Gould - just before Bayou Bartholomew - across thousands of fertile acres.
+"They marched for three days (westward) and reached a town of the district of Nilco, called Tianto..." on thousands of fertile acres around Gould and Bayou Bartholomew .

 Biedma says, "We arrived at a province that seamed to us to be the best that we had come upon in all the land (of North America), which is called Anicoyanque."
 The others called it "Nilco."

-Elvas continues for the next nine paragraphs, "Thirty Indians were captured there, among them being two of the principal men of the town.
-The governor sent a captain on ahead to Nilco (across Bayou Bartholomew at today's Star City) with horse and foot, so that the Indians might not have any opportunity to carry off the food.
-They went through three of four large towns, and in the town where the chief lived - located two leagues (5 miles around the swamp) from where the governor remained - they found many Indians with their bows and arrows, and in appearance as if they wished to give battle, and who were surrounding the town.
-As soon as they saw the Christians were coming toward them, without any hesitation they set fire to the chiefs house and escaped over a swamp that lay near the town (Bayou Bartholomew), where the horses could not cross.
+Elvas continues, over the next nine paragraphs, "Thirty Indians were captured there, among them being two of the principal men of the town.
+The governor sent a captain on ahead to Nilco (around Cane Creek's swamps to the bluffs east of today's Star City - on map above) with horse and foot, so that the Indians might not have any opportunity to carry off the food.
+They went through three of four large towns, and in the town where the chief lived (at Star City) - located two leagues (5 miles) from where the governor remained (in Tianto near today's Crigler) - they found many Indians with their bows and arrows, and in appearance as if they wished to give battle, and who were surrounding the town.
+As soon as they saw the Christians were coming toward them, without any hesitation they set fire to the chiefs house and escaped over a swamp that lay near the town (Dry Fork Creek Swamp below Star City), where the horses could not cross.
 Next day, Wednesday, March 29 (under a nearly Full Moon), the governor reached Nilco.
-He lodged with all his men in the chiefs town which was located on a level field, and which was all populated for a quarter of a league (three-quarters of a mile); while a league and a half distant (4 miles) were other very large towns where there was a quantity of corn, beans, walnuts, and dried plums.
+He lodged with all his men in the chiefs town which was located on a level field, and which was all populated for a quarter of a league (three-quarters of a mile - to Dry Fork Creek); while a league and a half distant (4 miles northward toward today's Nebo) were other very large towns where there was a quantity of corn, beans, walnuts, and dried plums...

 "The Lord of the upper part (Guachoya) came in canoes (probably from today's Dermott) to make war on the lord of Nilco.
 Sent by him, an Indian (first) came to the governor and told him that he (the chief of Guachoya Province) was his servant and as such he (DeSoto) should consider him that..."
 Then Chief Guachoya arrived.
 "He (DeSoto) questioned him about a settlement down the river.
 He said that he knew of none other except his own (Lake Village); and that on the other side of the (Mississippi) river was a province of a chief called Quigaltam (whose nearest village was Greenville, Mississippi).
-He (Chief Guachoya) took his leave of the governor and returned to his town.
+He (Chief Guachoya) took his leave of the governor and returned to his town."
+This occured about April 9th, 1542, Easter Sunday.

-"A few days later (during the darkness of New Moon), the governor made up his mind to go (via today's McGehee) to Guachoya (at Lake Village on today's Lake Chicot, a westward loop in the Mississippi River at the time, just southwest of Greenville), in order to ascertain there whether the sea (the Gulf of Mexico) were nearby, or whether there were any settlement nearby where he might subsist himself while brigantines were built which he intended to send to the land of Christians.
-As he was crossing the River of Nilco (Bayou Bartholomew below Star City), Indians came up (the bayou) in canoes from Guachoya, and when they saw him, thinking that he was going after them to do them some hurt, they turned back down the river and went to warn the chief.
+"A few days later (during the darkness of New Moon), the governor made up his mind to go to Guachoya (at Lake Village on today's Lake Chicot, a westward loop in the Mississippi River at the time, just southwest of Greenville, on aerial below), in order to ascertain there whether the sea (the Gulf of Mexico) were nearby, or whether there were any settlement nearby where he might subsist himself while brigantines were built which he intended to send to the land of Christians.
+As he was crossing the River of Nilco (Bayou Bartholomew below Star City's eastern bluffs), Indians came up (the bayou) in canoes from Guachoya, and when they saw him, thinking that he was going after them to do them some hurt, they turned back down the river and went to warn the chief.
 The latter, abandoning the town (of Lake Village) with all of his people, with all they could carry off, on that night crossed over to the other side of the great river (today's Lake Chicot).
-The governor sent a captain and 50 men in 6 canoes down the river (bayou), while he, with the rest of his men, went overland.
+The governor sent a captain and 50 men in 6 canoes down the river (via the bayous), while he, with the rest of his men, went overland.
 He reached Guachoya on Sunday, April 17th and lodged himself in the chief's town, which was surrounded by a stockade, a crossbow flight from the (Mississippi) river..."
-Lake Chicot, the end of the line for Hernando.
+Lake Chicot, the end of the line for Hernando the Great.

 "On that day, an Indian came to the governor in the name of the chief of Guachoya (of Lake Village, whose house DeSoto happened to be living in at the time) and said that his lord would come next day.
 On the following day, they saw many canoes coming from downstream.
 They assembled together for the space of an hour on the other side of the great river (today's Lake Chicot), debating as to whether they should come or not.
 At last they made up their minds and crossed the river.
 The chief of Guachoya came in them, bringing with him many Indians bearing a considerable quantity of fish, dogs, skins and blankets."

 "It seemed to the governor that the chief was lying to him in order to turn him (toward that place and) aside from his towns, and he sent Juan de Anasco downstream with eight horse to see what population there was and to ascertain whether there were any knowledge of the sea."
-That scouting party's departure was timed for Full Moon at journey's mid-way.
+That scouting party's departure was timed for Full Moon during that journey.

 "As soon as all was prepared and they brought the canoes, the governor ordered (a) company (to) go (with) them to direct and give orders to four thousand Indian warriors who were embarking in them.
 (They) carried their bows and arrows...
 (DeSoto) allowed them a period of three full days for their navigation, which seemed time enough for both parties to arrive and join one another at the village of Nilco... they all arrived at the same time in sight of the village of Nilco.
 Though the chief was absent, its inhabitants sounded the alarm and stationed themselves to defend the crossing of the river (Bayou Bartholomew) with all possible spirit and courage.
 But they could not resist the fury of the enemy, who were both Indians and Spaniards, so they turned back and abandoned the village...